 Participants are required to maintain their spells in a book or on scrolls.
 All spell books or scrolls must have a medieval/fantasy period appearance and must be written or printed legibly.
 A spell must be written in a caster's spell book in order for that participant to cast the spell; casters may not cast spells from another participant's spell book.
-The Spell Marshal will inspect each caster's spell book twice a year-at the first event in January and the first event in July.
+The Spell Marshal will inspect each caster's spell book during check-in.
 Spell books are considered personal property and may not be taken or stolen from the caster.